tradingstrategy-ai/docs/source/deployment/metadata.rst

 Strategy metadata
 =================

-Live trading strategy has metadata that lives outside the strategy module.
+Live trade execution has metadata that lives outside the strategy module.
 Metadata includes on-chain connector data, human description mostly to display and route the trade executor data on the web frontend.
 Metadata lives outside the core strategy module, in :ref:`environment file`